The JWST EXCELS Survey: A spectroscopic investigation of the ionizing properties of star-forming galaxies at 1<z<8: Data and sample properties

 where $(f_{\mathrm{H_X}}/f_{\mathrm{H_Y}})_{\mathrm{obs}}$ and $(f_{\mathrm{H_X}}/f_{\mathrm{H_Y}})_{\mathrm{intr}}$ are the observed and intrinsic Balmer flux ratio, respectively, and $k_\lambda$ parameterises the dust attenuation law.
 We assume the nebular dust attenuation follows a \citet{cardelli+89} attenuation curve, having been shown to be a good approximation for high-redshift star-forming galaxies \citep{reddy+20}.
 In reality, the dust attenuation law likely varies across the galaxy population \citep[e.g., ][]{salim+20,sanders+24,reddy+25}, however, inferring the dust attenuation law on an individual galaxy-by-galaxy basis would require larger dynamic range in wavelength for each source than is currently available.
 Nevertheless, detailed analysis of the individual dust attenuation laws for a subset of EXCELS galaxies provides supporting evidence in favour of the \citet{cardelli+89}$\,-\,$like prescription on average (Stanton et al. in prep.).

 We take a Monte Carlo approach to estimate the uncertainties on $E(B-V)_\mathrm{neb}$ by repeating the calculation $\sim10^3$ times and perturbing the line flux measurements by their errors in each iteration, to construct a $E(B-V)_\mathrm{neb}$ distribution for each EXCELS galaxy.
-The fiducial $E(B-V)_\mathrm{neb}$ values and errors are given as the median and $\pm1\sigma$ ($16^{\rm{th}}-84^{\rm{th}}$ percentiles) of the distributions, noting however, that a Monte Carlo approach is taken for all subsequent calculations based on the intrinsic nebular line fluxes using the measured $E(B-V)_\mathrm{neb}$ probability distribution functions.
+The fiducial $E(B-V)_\mathrm{neb}$ values and errors are given as the median and $\pm1\sigma$ ($16^{\rm{th}}-84^{\rm{th}}$ percentiles) of the distributions\footnote{Computing the median $E(B-V)_\mathrm{neb}$ \textit{after} removing MCMC draws that are inconsistent with case B recombination would increase $E(B-V)_\mathrm{neb}$ in the low attenuation tail ($E(B-V)_\mathrm{neb}<0.1$) by $\simeq0.05$.
+This corresponds to a $\simeq0.02\,$dex shift in $\xi_\mathrm{ion,0}$, which is well within our individual galaxy uncertainties.}, noting however, that a Monte Carlo approach is taken for all subsequent calculations based on the intrinsic nebular line fluxes using the measured $E(B-V)_\mathrm{neb}$ probability distribution functions.
 Lastly, we note that the probability distribution functions are truncated with a floor of $E(B-V)_\mathrm{neb}\geq0.0$, setting unphysical reddening values to zero.